rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 image: /assets/2022/for_digital_dna/urja-bhatt-HcxlQto32mI-unsplash.jpg
 tags: [prediction, forecasting, biology]
 specifics: [dna, data-storage]
-desc: "An overview of some trends in DNA digital data storage and an offering of some forecasting questions on the subject."
+description: "An overview of some trends in DNA digital data storage and an offering of some forecasting questions on the subject."
 ---

 __Epistemic Status__: